 The PhD Course provides each student with a budget.
-The budget amounts to 3.068,66 euros and you can check at any time the residual amount at following link: https://apex.cca.unipd.it/pls/apex/f?p=388 is submitted to the Course.
-Students can receive additional research funds if they are included in research projects (typically jointly with their Supervisors), or if they apply to external funds.
+The budget amounts to 6.497,2 euros and you can check at any time the residual amount at following link: https://apex.cca.unipd.it/pls/apex/f?p=388 research projects (typically jointly with their Supervisors), or if they apply to external funds.